 59. Generates tables and formatting.
 60. Conduct statistical analysis in SPSS, SAS, Stata

-1. Bachelors with five to seven years clinical research experience.
+1. Bachelors with 3 years of clinical research experience.

 2. Prior leadership experience preferred.

 3. Strong analytical and organizational skills.
 Strong customer service skills.

 4. Strong verbal and written communication skills in order to address diverse/large audiences.